SICKAppSpaceCodingStarterKit/CSK_Module_MultiTCPIPServer/README.md

 |SIM1012|V2.4.1|v1.0.0|
 |SICK AppEngine|V1.5.0|v1.0.0|

-This application / module is part of the SICK AppSpace Coding Starter Kit developing approach.
+This module is part of the SICK AppSpace Coding Starter Kit developing approach.
 It is programmed in an object-oriented way.
 Some of the modules use kind of "classes" in Lua to make it possible to reuse code / classes in other projects.
 In general, it is not neccessary to code this way, but the architecture of this app can serve as a sample to be used especially for bigger projects and to make it easier to share code.
 Please check the [documentation](https://github.com/SICKAppSpaceCodingStarterKit/.github/blob/main/docu/SICKAppSpaceCodingStarterKit_Documentation.md) of CSK for further information.

 ## Topics